Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Simulation Evaluation

 \subsubsection{System Execution-Latency Performance and Fairness}

-Unlike previous evaluations of Makespan, QPU utilization, and Non-Local Gate Density, which quantify the overall performance of arriving DQC job sets, the System Execution-Latency Performance (SELP) and Fairness metrics assess the performance of individual DQC jobs within the queue arranged by the schedulers.
+Unlike previous evaluations of Makespan, QPU utilization, and Non-Local Gate Rate, which quantify the overall performance of arriving DQC job sets, the System Execution-Latency Performance (SELP) and Fairness metrics assess the performance of individual DQC jobs within the queue arranged by the schedulers.

-The Execution-Latency Performance (ELP) indicates a job’s execution efficiency relative to its latency.
-A value closer to $1$ implies reduced waiting time for that job, which is desirable.
+The Execution-Latency Performance (ELP) measures a job’s actual execution time relative to its latency.
+Values closer to $1$ indicate shorter waiting times.
+Fairness is defined with an upper bound of $1$, adjusted by subtracting the standard deviation of the ELP values for all jobs.
+The optimal value is therefore $1$, which corresponds to minimal variation in ELP among jobs.

 However, due to the limited number of QPUs in the network, not all DQC jobs can be executed in parallel.
 Therefore, both SELP and fairness among jobs are important, with higher values indicating better performance.
-The schedulers’ SELP performance and fairness for each time slot are shown in Table \ref{tab:selp} and Table \ref{tab:fairness} respectively.

-Both the EPR scheduler and the EPR scheduler with node selection achieve the highest SELP and fairness.
+The EPR scheduler achieves the highest SELP and fairness, followed by the EPR (node selection) scheduler, as shown in Fig.~\ref{fig:selp} and Fig.~\ref{fig:fairness}.
 This is because they prioritize jobs with shorter execution times and assign them to high-quality links, thereby avoiding prolonged execution that would result from scheduling on lower-quality links.

-The second-best performance is observed with the Resource Priority scheduler, particularly under high network load, which achieves relatively high SELP and low unfairness compared to the other schedulers.
-This is due to its strategy of compacting as many jobs as possible while prioritizing combinations that consume fewer EPR pairs.
+The Resource-Priority and PPO (node selection) exhibit the next best performance.
+In Table~\ref{tab:selp_1}, Table~\ref{tab:selp_2}, Table~\ref{tab:fair_1} and Table~\ref{tab:fair_2}, particularly under high network load, the Resource Priority scheduler achieves relatively higher SELP and fairness compared to the PPO (node selection) scheduler.
+This is due to its strategy of compacting as many jobs as possible while prioritizing combinations that consume fewer EPR pairs, resulting in relatively similar execution times and reduced waiting time for the remaining jobs.

-It is important to note that the SELP and fairness of the ASAP scheduler exhibit variability similar to benchmark methods such as LIST and FIFO.
-This is expected, as ASAP is designed solely to dynamically utilize spare QPUs rather than optimize execution-latency performance or fairness.
+It is important to note that the SELP and fairness metrics of the MILP and ASAP schedulers are lower than those of baseline methods such as LIST and FIFO.
+This behavior is expected, as both MILP and ASAP are formulated to minimize makespan exclusively, without explicitly accounting for execution latency or fairness considerations.